bluciam/super-heroines-pyladiesMTL/README.md

 The idea is that you all have write access so you can directly make a change in files.

-## Goals:
+## Goals
-- Create a super-heroine file of your liking
+- Create a super-heroine folder with all the files of your liking
+- Let your imagination fly, although it can be just a description
 - It can be real and fiction
 - Create an issue for each character or choose an existing issue, but do assign it to yourself, as to avoid replication.

+## More

+We will make this project better as we gather all of your ideas!